-We are living in what could be called the weirdest times in the past fifty years.
-We are all currently in a stage of isolation, and that means that we are dealing with being told to stay at home and don’t move unless it’s essential.
-As a sociable race, we’re not doing well with that rule!
+We are living in what could be called the weirdest era in the past fifty years.
+We are all currently in a stage of isolation, and that means that we are coping with being told to stay at home unless it’s essential.
+As sociable beings, many are struggling with the new norm.

 Anxiety is something that most of us deal with at some stage or another, and it’s nothing fun to cope with.
-It makes you feel scared, worried, nervous and more, and anxiety creeps up on you and makes you feel inadequate.
+It makes you feel scared, worried, nervous and more.
+Anxiety as a tendency to creep up on you and makes you feel inadequate.
 When you’re in isolation, your mental health can easily take a big hit.
 There’s no way to get out for an extended period.
 There are no long and lengthy walks to see friends.
-There’s no socialising to distract yourself from your own thoughts, and there’s no getting out and having fun in the same way you did before Coronavirus swept the planet.
-Instead, you have to try to get on with life with minimal movement, very limited human interaction and supporting yourself.
+There’s no socializing to distract yourself from your own thoughts, and there’s no getting out and having fun in the same way you did before Coronavirus swept the planet.
+Instead, you have to try to get on with life with minimal movement, very limited human interaction and self support.

 Watching all the coverage is enough to set off your anxiety and make you feel like you should be rocking in the corner.
 That weighted blanket will be well-used when the news is rolling, and you can’t get away!
 So, switch off the TV, turn off your phone and stop reading the sensation – you must give yourself some space.

 Did you know that the faster we all pay attention to self-isolation and social distancing rules, the quicker this will be over?
 Playing by the rules is how you win a game, and while a pandemic isn’t a game per se, it still has rules.
 So, listen to the rules as set by the government and know that you are doing everything in your power to help this pandemic to disappear.
 Keep your hands clean, wipe down surfaces and your groceries after handling them, and you can stay in control of your response to this situation.